 Between 2016 and 2018 an archaeological aerial investigation, centred on the distinctive protected landscape of the Blackdown Hills Area of Outstanding Natural Beauty, was undertaken by a project team of staff from AC archaeology and Devon County Council.
 It was funded by Historic England and hosted by Devon County Council within the Historic Environment Team in partnership with Somerset HER.

-Read more about similar projects (formerly called ‘National Mapping Programme’ or ‘NMP’) in Devon.
+Read more about similar projects in Devon (formerly called ‘National Mapping Programme’ or ‘NMP’).

 The survey area covered 564 square kilometres in Devon and Somerset, focused around the AONB, which has seen little systematic archaeological survey and where the archaeological resource was relatively poorly understood.
 In addition the Historic Environment is under pressure from potential impacts as diverse as initiatives to reduce diffuse water pollution to road improvement schemes.